bradleyboehmke/bradleyboehmke/_posts/2015-12-04-scraping-tabular-data.md

 ## 6                      Department of Agriculture      698 12/01/2015
 {% endhighlight %}

+<small><a href="#">Go to top</a></small>

 <br>

 ## Excel-Files
 Downloading Excel spreadsheets hosted online can be performed just as easily.
-Recall that there is not a base R function for importing Excel data; however, several packages exist to handle this capability.
-One package that works smoothly with pulling Excel data from urls is [`gdata`](https://cran.r-project.org/web/packages/gdata/index.html).
+Recall that there is not a base R function for importing Excel data; however, [several packages exist](http://bradleyboehmke.github.io//tutorials/importing_data#excel) to handle this capability.
+One package that works smoothly with pulling Excel data from URLs is [`gdata`](https://cran.r-project.org/web/packages/gdata/index.html).
 With `gdata` we can use `read.xls()` to download this [Fair Market Rents for Section 8 Housing](http://catalog.data.gov/dataset/fair-market-rents-for-the-section-8-housing-assistance-payments-program) Excel file from the given url.

 {% highlight r %}